1862 Silver Three Cent Piece - 2/1

 Description

 The 1862 Silver Three Cent Piece - 2/1 is a cent produced at the Philadelphia Mint as part of the Silver Three Cent Pieces 1851-1873 series.
-The U.S. Mint produced 343,000 examples.
-The obverse features a six-pointed star enclosing a Union shield, while the reverse displays a Roman numeral III (three) within a large letter C. Designed by James Barton Longacre.
+With a mintage of 343,000, this is a less common issue — the lower-mintage of the two mint variants.
+The obverse features a six-pointed star enclosing a Union shield and the reverse displays a Roman numeral III (three) within a large letter C. The last year with a significant business-strike mintage before Civil War hoarding decimated silver coin circulation.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $70 to $439 depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 0.75 grams, 14.3 mm in diameter, with a plain edge.
 Cataloged as PCGS #3681.
-The Silver Three-Cent Piece (trime) was introduced in 1851, primarily to facilitate the purchase of postage stamps which had just been reduced to three cents.
-The unusual denomination and small size (14mm) make this a fascinating series.
-Many dates from 1863-1873 are proof-only with very low mintages.

 External References